Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Introduction

-To increase robustness, Sun et al.~\cite{sun2019can} introduce two defenses against backdoor attacks in FL: bounding the norm of gradient updates and adding Gaussian noise.
-The main intuition is to reduce the effect of poisonous data.
-As for privacy, early FL solutions relied on participants using homomorphic encryption so that the server can only decrypt the aggregates~\cite{bonawitz2017practical}; however, this does not eliminate leakage from the aggregates~\cite{melis2019exploiting}.
-The established framework to define privacy-preserving functions that are free from adversarial inferences is Differential Privacy (DP)~\cite{dwork2014algorithmic}, allowing to bound the privacy loss of individual data subjects by adding noise.
-In the context of FL, one can use two DP variants: 1) Local DP (LDP)~\cite{pihur2018differentially}, where each participant adds noise before sending updates to the server; and 2) Central DP (CDP)~\cite{mcmahan2017learning, geyer2017differentially}, where participants send updates without noise, and the server applies a DP aggregation algorithm.
+Prior work has investigated robustness defenses primarily based on robust, Byzantine-robust aggregation algorithms~\cite{blanchard2017machine,yin2018byzantine,shejwalkar2021manipulating}.
+As for privacy, FL techniques have since their inception supported homomorphic encryption so that the server can only decrypt the aggregates~\cite{bonawitz2017practical}, but this does not eliminate leakage from the aggregates~\cite{melis2019exploiting}.
+The established framework to define functions that are free from adversarial inferences is Differential Privacy (DP)~\cite{dwork2014algorithmic}, allowing to bound the privacy loss of individual data subjects by adding noise.
+In the context of FL, one can use two DP variants: 1) Local DP (LDP)~\cite{pihur2018differentially}, where each participant adds noise before sending updates to the server; and 2) Central DP (CDP)~\cite{mcmahan2017learning, geyer2017differentially}, where it is the server to apply a DP aggregation algorithm.

-\descr{Main Research Problem.} \edit{As mentioned, backdoor attacks against FL were introduced in~\cite{bagdasaryan2020backdoor}; authors do not present any defense, discussing how existing ones are not suited to FL.
-Later on,~\cite{sun2019can} proposed robustness defenses against poisoning in FL, however, these do not protect privacy.
-Overall, available defenses in FL mitigate {\em either} backdoor {\em or} inference attacks.
-That is, we do not know what technique, and how, to deploy for protecting against both.
-In this paper, we investigate whether CDP and/or LDP can be used for this purpose, considering different scenarios of how they can be applied.}
+\descr{Problem Statement.} Backdoor attacks in FL are first explored by Bagdasaryan et al.~\cite{bagdasaryan2020backdoor}.
+However,~\cite{bagdasaryan2020backdoor} does not present any working defense; instead, they discuss how existing ones (including participant-level CDP) are not suited to FL.
+Sun et al.~\cite{sun2019can} introduce two defenses against backdoor attacks in FL: \ndss{bounding the norm of gradient updates and adding Gaussian noise, aiming to reduce the effect of poisonous data.
+Although they are not meant to provide privacy, we believe they could, in theory, be used for this purpose because of the noisy updates; however, we show that, in practice, they do not defend against inference attacks.}